-This course is an excellent choice for students interested in finding out about food and nutrition and how each influences the ever-expanding range of food products available to us.
-Much of the work is practical, giving students the opportunity to develop new skills in the preparation and cooking of food.
+This course is an excellent choice if you are interested in finding out about food and nutrition and how each influences the everexpanding range of food products available to us.
+Much of the work is practical, giving you the opportunity to develop new skills in the preparation and cooking of food.

-This GCSE is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food science and the working characteristics of food materials.
+This GCSE is an exciting and creative course which focuses on practical cooking skills to ensure you develop a thorough understanding of nutrition, food science and the working characteristics of food materials.
 It is an excellent choice for students who, through practical application, will learn more about:

 - food, nutrition and health

 - food science

 - food safety

 - food choice

-- · food provenance.
+- food provenance.